danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

     {% img src: 20160618-DSCF7838, alt: Max searching for the puncture. %}
   </div>

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}The rather grand city of Split, a personal favourite fromn the trip.{% endfigcaption %}
 {% endfigure %}

 ---